 All Residence Hall rooms are assigned through the Residential Life Office.
 Rooms are assigned upon the receipt of a prepayment fee or contract.
 Transfer of rooms after assignment may be accomplished by consulting with the Residence Director of the building.
 Changes are not made during the first two weeks of any semester, except in emergencies or when accommodations are possible.

 Residence and Dining Agreement

-All students living in University housing will receive and must sign and a copy of the Residence and Dining Agreement.
+All students living in university housing will receive and must sign a copy of the Residence and Dining Agreement.
 This agreement provides information and policies regarding campus housing.
-The Residence and Dining agreement, this Handbook, and any other Residential Life policies comprise the housing contract.
+The residence and dining agreement, this handbook, and any other residential life policies comprise the housing contract.
 Failure to sign the Residence and Dining Agreement does not exclude students from their contract.
 Contracts are for the academic year and midyear releases are generally not granted.

-Please maintain your copy of the R & D Agreement for reference.
+Please maintain your copy of the Residence and Dining Agreement for reference.
 Students are expected to read and know all policies included in the housing contract and will be held responsible.

 Use of Student’s Rooms for Emergency Purposes